Superuser: Novell NetWare

 In Novell NetWare, the superuser was called "supervisor", later "admin".

 OpenVMS

 In OpenVMS, "SYSTEM" is the superuser account for the OS.

 Older personal systems

-On many older OSes on computers intended for personal and home use, anyone using the system had full privileges.
-Many such systems, such as DOS, did not have the concept of multiple accounts, and although others such as Windows 95 did allow multiple accounts, this was only so that each could have its own preferences profile – all users still had full administrative control over the machine.
+On most personal computers from the 1970s and 1980s, anyone using the system has full privileges, and there is no concept of user accounts.
+Windows 95 allows multiple accounts, so that each can have its own preferences profile; each user still has full administrative control over the machine.